Towards Light-weight and Real-time Line Segment Detection: M-LSD for Line Segment Detection

 \subsubsection{Length and Degree Regression}

 As displacement vectors can be derived from the length and degree of line segments, they can be additional geometric cues to support the displacement maps.
 We compute the length and degree from the ground truth and mark the values on the center of line segments in each GT map.
-Then, these values are extrapolated to a $3 \times 3$ window so that all neighboring pixels of a given pixel contain the same value.
+Next, these values are extrapolated to a $3 \times 3$ window so that all neighboring pixels of a given pixel contain the same value.
 As shown in Figure~\ref{fig:framework}, we maintain predicted length and degree maps for both TP and SoL maps, where TP uses the original line segment and SoL uses augmented subparts.
 As the ranges of length and degree are wide, we divide each length by the diagonal length of the input image for normalization.
 For degree, we divide each degree by $2\pi$ and add 0.5.
-Finally, the length and degree maps are used for smooth L1 loss ($\mathcal L_{length}$ and $\mathcal L_{degree}$) based regression learning.
+The total regression loss can be formulated as $\mathcal L_{reg} = \mathcal L_{length} + \mathcal L_{degree}$, where we use smooth L1 loss for both $\mathcal L_{length}$ and $\mathcal L_{degree}$.